Victoria Sponge Cake, An English Tradition

 - Place the flour into a small mixing bowl and stir in the baking powder.

-- Add the flour, continue to blend.
+- Add flour and vanilla, continue to blend.

 - Divide the mixture between the 2 springform cake pans